Anne Gouldthorpe

 Nicole Colson

-I was born and grew up in the North East of England, until I leaving home to train as a teacher.
+I was born and grew up in the North East of England, until leaving home to train as a teacher.
 After marrying, my husband and I made our home in Milton Keynes for thirty years.
 We raised three children, who all attended our local state schools, before going on to university.
 I was a an active member of the infant school PTA and also worked as a volunteer in the school library, as well as helping children with their reading.
-As the children started school, I worked in the local preschool and later trained to become a counsellor.
+As our children started school, I worked in the local preschool and later trained to become a counsellor.
 For many years I worked for a charity, Manna House Counselling Service in Northampton, and more recently for The Living Way in Sunderland.
 As a counsellor I worked with a range of clients, from secondary school age to retirees.

 We moved back to the North East in 2022, choosing to live in Amble.
 We love the town, the sense of community, the sea and beautiful countryside.
 I am a member of St Cuthbert’s parish church and work on the Highlights team, which brings touring drama and music performances to Amble.
-I am passionate about good mental health and access to the best possible life chances for every young person, and am thrilled to join the governing body at JCSC.
+I am passionate about good mental health and access to the best possible life chances for every young person, and I’m thrilled to join the governing body at JCSC.

 Julie McIntosh